marksherriff/uvacs-advising/courses.md

 * MAE 2310 == CE 2310
 * MAE 2320 == CE 2320

+### Courses That ARE NOT Equivalent

+* STAT 3080 - From Data to Knowledge cannot be used in place of APMA 3150 due to differences in content.

 ## Approved Transfer Courses

 [SEAS List of Approved Transfer Courses](https://engineering.virginia.edu/current-students/current-undergraduate-students/transferring-uva-engineering/transfer-credit)